List of content you will read in this article:

 However, colocation also has disadvantages and wouldn't be suitable for some people.
 For example, there is no point looking into colocation if all you want to do is create a blog or a website for your small business!

 What is colocation?

 When you’re building a large business website to host a heavy site with web applications, let’s say a large social networking website, you’ll need a hefty server computer to handle all the millions of requests you’ll be served on a daily basis.

-A server needs all the right hardware, functioning systems, a lot of maintenance and care, a consistent and safe power supply to operate stably.
+A server needs all the right hardware, functioning systems, a lot of maintenance and care, and a consistent and safe power supply to operate stably.

 Colocation is effective where you have your own private server for your website, but it is not kept in your house or office like you traditionally would.
-Instead, it is stored, run, and maintained in a separate, large data center operated by some large corporation.
+Instead, it is stored, run, and maintained in a separate, large data centre operated by some large corporation.

 What are the benefits of colocation?

 The data center is responsible for the server.